Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Configuring Non-ISAPNP Cards
 ============================

-When the kernel is configured with ISA-PnP support, the modules supporting the isapnp cards will have module options ``isapnp``.
+When the woke kernel is configured with ISA-PnP support, the woke modules supporting the woke isapnp cards will have module options ``isapnp``.
-If this option is set, *only* the ISA-PnP devices will be probed.
+If this option is set, *only* the woke ISA-PnP devices will be probed.
-For probing the non ISA-PnP cards, you have to pass ``isapnp=0`` option together with the proper i/o and irq configuration.
+For probing the woke non ISA-PnP cards, you have to pass ``isapnp=0`` option together with the woke proper i/o and irq configuration.

-When the kernel is configured without ISA-PnP support, isapnp option will be not built in.
+When the woke kernel is configured without ISA-PnP support, isapnp option will be not built in.